A Discontinuity Capturing Shallow Neural Network for Elliptic Interface Problems: Discontinuity capturing shallow neural network

 \subsection{Shallow neural network structure}

-In this subsection, we propose a shallow neural network to approximate a $d$-dimensional piecewise continuous function.
+We propose a shallow neural network to approximate the $d$-dimensional piecewise continuous function.
 As shown in the previous subsection, all we have to do is to construct the augmented function $\phi_{aug}$ that is in fact continuous in $d+1$ dimensions.
-Based on the universal approximation theory~\cite{Cybenko1989}, we hereby design a \emph{shallow}, \emph{feedforward}, \emph{fully-connected} neural network architecture, in which only one single hidden layer is employed to approximate $\phi_{aug}$.
+Based on the universal approximation theory~\cite{Cybenko1989}, we hereby design a \emph{shallow}, \emph{feedforward}, \emph{fully connected} neural network architecture, in which only one single hidden layer is employed to approximate $\phi_{aug}$.
 The structure of this shallow neural network is shown in Fig.~\ref{Fig:SINN}.
 Let $N$ be the number of neurons used in the hidden layer, the augmented function (or output layer) under this network structure can be explicitly expressed by